nickyiliwang0000/h/css/responsive-design.md

   }
 }
 ```
-It sort of looks like SCSS, doesn't it?
-It sort of works like that.

-The pixel value here is what we call a _breakpoint_.
+The first pixel value here is what we call a _breakpoint_.
 Breakpoints are the conditions under which a certain set of CSS rules are applied.
 An easy way to visualize breakpoints in development is to set a background color on the body to make it obvious which breakpoint you are in.

-Open [media-queries-1.html](https://hychalknotes.s3.amazonaws.com/media-queries-1.html) in your editor and browser and let's take a look through the code.
+Open [media-queries-1.html](https://hychalknotes.s3.amazonaws.com/media-queries--bootcamp.html) in your editor and browser and let's take a look through the code.

 Dev tools has introduced a ruler that shows you pixel values.
 You can use that or inspect the body of your page to get the current page width and height.